ahouragorji/3D-Task-Assistant-Meta-Quest/README.md

 On the other hand, using a full 3D scene reconstruction before placing anything is too slow and too heavy for a comfortable interactive loop.

-Insteadk we use a prebuilt functional object detection and image segmentation model, and reproject objects.
+Insteak we use a prebuilt functional object detection and image segmentation model, and reproject objects.

 Here is what happens, in details:

 1. The Quest takes a single RGB photo and also the depth frame from Environment Depth API.
 2. Both frames, along with the exact camera poses and intrinsics for both sensors at the moment of capture, are streamed over WebRTC to a PC.
 3. On the PC, GPT-4o-mini (using your own API key, it's needed btw) reads the image and your command, plans the steps, and names the objects to highlight.
 4. YOLOE detects those objects in the image.
 SAM 2 segments them precisely.
+You can also use Grounding Dino to do both simeltaneously.
 5. For each segmented object, the system samples pixels across its mask and uses iterative reprojection to read the true metric depth at each pixel from the depth map.
 6. The mask's centroid is unprojected into 3D camera space and transformed into Unity world coordinates.
-7. The Quest receives a world-space anchor point, an 8-corner 3D bounding box, and a GPT-chosen orientation for each object.
+Based on the view you have of each target object, and the rules you defined, the overlay is decided.
+7. Overlays and where they need to be spawned are decided quest-side with the parser you created (based on IParserTool class).
+8. Bounding boxes are also sent, for more accurate and customizable orientation.
-8. Animated overlays are spawned in the right place, based on your configuration.
+9. Animated overlays are spawned in the right place, for each step and disappear once you proceed to the next step.

-There are corrently 3 types in the project.
-You can add more by editing guidance_tool and file and adding corresponding parsers in your quest side unity project.
+There are corrently 3 types in the project, Hand gestures, arrows and an animated overlay that connects two objects.
+You can add more by editing guidance_tool and file and adding corresponding parsers in the project.

 <img width="800" height="450" alt="ezgif-6ed3a199200c4c09" src="https://github.com/user-attachments/assets/3940bda0-3b73-4153-be94-8bf0f7ee8f11" />